FoE-Info/FoE-Info-Docs/README.md

 - Check city stats for potential new guild members (Att/Def %, Guild goods/power)
 - Treasury

-** this tool DOES NOT automate any game action ** we've been using and developing this tool for around 2 years.
+**this tool DOES NOT automate any game action**

+we've been using and developing this tool for around 2 years.

-easily copy info, so you can paste into your own docs ask, if you want to post data to your guild's discord
+easily copy info, so you can paste into your own docs.

+ask, if you want to post data to your guild's discord

 ## How to Use FoE-Info